rcrews/docs-website/runtime/7.0.0/howto-data-access.md

       Hive or to the file system or object store and how to move data back to Hive.

-  - title: Integrating with Apache Impala
-    url: kudu-integration/index.html
-    description: >-
-      Provides examples on how to use Impala to insert, query, update, and delete data from Kudu tablets using Impala's SQL syntax.

   - title: Managing Apache Impala
     url: impala-manage/index.html
     description: >-